top of page

 CANADIAN MODELS

 Mid-year 1971 was a pivotal time for Canadian DS's.
 Specifically, all cars made after April of 1971 for the Canadian market had many simultaneous changes that brought them to a configuration almost identical to their American counterparts.
-We say "almost" since Canadian cars were still automatically equipped a few things USA cars were not, such as the -15C cold weather package (e.g. rear seat heaters), block heaters, etc. Note that a manufacturing date of April, 1971 would imply a late 1971 delivery.
+We say "almost" since Canadian cars were still automatically equipped a few things USA cars were not, such as the -15C cold weather package (e.g. rear seat heaters), block heaters, the dust option, etc. Note that a manufacturing date of April, 1971 would imply a late 1971 delivery.
 We will refer to cars made after this date as mid-1971 cars.

 A reader provided a 1971 pricelist HERE for DS's in Canada that was published by the Canadian west coast headquarters in Vancouver.
 This price list is for early 1971 models since it is still showing European lighting.
 Notice that Canada received the DS20 model up to early 1971, a model never sold in the USA.
 Also, notice that DS convertibles were still officially offered in Canada in early 1971.
-We think that the last convertibles that came into the USA were 1967 models.
+We think that the last convertibles that came into the USA were 1968 models.

 il_1588xN.906106858_e7c4.jpg